 Gerald Charles Mead

 Jerry was born and raised in Norwalk, Connecticut.
 He grew up in a musical family.
-His mother is a church organist and piano teacher.
+His mother was a church organist and piano teacher.
 His father was a retired Pharmacist and drummer.
-Jerry's younger brother sings, plays trombone & bass guitar.
+Jerry's younger brother sings, plays trombone, guitar & bass guitar.
 He played the alto sax.
 They had a family band, and played out for 30 plus years, since he was an early teenager.

 When he was a senior in high school, Jerry was strongly considering college for a music education degree.
 "I like music, but teaching it..., was something else.
 I knew that I had a good musical ear, and I had a mechanical aptitude, and I had the inbred desire to be self-employed, (my Grandfather and my Dad were always self-employed) .The formula = Piano Technician."